 3. Veranda Carpark, Rotterdam, Holland

 Who says that a carpark has to be square?
-The Veranda carpark by Dutch architect Paul de Ruiter is refreshingly trapezium-shaped with lots of curves and rounded edges giving a sense of movement and flow.
-In fact this high-tech carpark is even designed to extract exhaust fumes so it’s literally a breath of fresh air for anyone parking there.
-It has four underground and four above ground levels, and its aluminium facade is designed to let in daylight and views of the sky so people can feel connected to the outside world.
+The Veranda carpark by Dutch architect Paul de Ruiter is a perfect example of innovative carpark designs, with its refreshingly trapezium-shaped structure featuring lots of curves and rounded edges that create a sense of movement and flow.
+In fact, this high-tech carpark is even designed to extract exhaust fumes, making it literally a breath of fresh air for anyone parking there.
+With four underground and four above-ground levels, its aluminium facade is designed to let in daylight and provide views of the sky, helping people feel connected to the outside world.

 Image Source: Arch Daily